stevenhoang713/stevenhoang713/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I’m Steven Hoang, a data analyst with a degree in business administration and marketing.
+I’m Steven Hoang, a data analyst with a degree in business administration and marketing from the University of Houston.
 I have four years of experience in sales and business development, working for leading companies in the technology and global workforce management industry.
-With my background combined with profiency in SQL, Tableau, and Python, I bring a unique blend of analytical expertise and business acumen to translate complex data into actionable insights.
+I currently use SQL, Excel, Python, and Tableau for data querying, manipulation, and visualization.

-### 🔧 Skills and Tools
+### 🔧 Tools

 - Languages: SQL, Python
 - Databases: MySQL, PostgreSQL